It can be challenging to find good writers, especially if you don’t come from the writing world.

 Your best approach is to lean on niche job boards and communities that cater to the exact type of person you want to hire: freelance writers.

 I’ve spent a good chunk of my career hiring writers, both full-time writers and freelancers.
-I built a database of thousands of freelance writers when I ran a content marketing agency, then hired dozens of staff writers for full-time roles when growing a media company.
-Now, companies lean on me as a consultant to find, hire and train high-performing writers for their in-house writing teams.
+I built a database of writers, thousands of them, when I ran a content marketing agency, then hired dozens of staff writers for full-time roles when growing a media company.
+Now, companies lean on me as a consultant to hire writers for their in-house writing teams.

 I rely heavily on my network to find the right people, but it’s also good practice to go beyond that.
 Finding the best people is all about knowing where to look.